QuantumLabs869/QuantumQuest/setup.md

 - `--skip-unusual`: Skip unusual activity detection.
 - `--no-images`: Prevent images from loading to increase performance.
 - `--shuffle`: Randomize the order of accounts.
-- `--no-webdriver-manager`: Use a system-installed WebDriver instead of `webdriver-manager`.
+- `--no-webdriver-manager`: Use a system-installed WebDriver instead of `webdriver-manager`.This is required as per the latest Selenium update
 - `--virtual-display`: Use PyVirtualDisplay
 - `--skip-if-proxy-dead`: Skip accounts if the provided proxy is not working.
 - `--print-to-webhook`: Print every message to a webhook.